-The Village routinely tests the drinking water supply for a myriad of contaminants in accordance with the NYSDOH Sanitary Code Part 5.
-The contaminants that the Village tests for include total coliform bacteria, inorganic compounds, nitrate, lead and copper, disinfection byproducts, synthetic organic compounds, radiologicals and principal organic compounds.
-The table presented below summarizes the test results for 2022 (contaminants tested for but not detected are not shown).
-Note that the State allows the Village to test for some contaminants less frequently than once per year; these contaminants are known to exhibit stable concentrations that vary infrequently.
+The village routinely tests the drinking water supply for a myriad of contaminants in accordance with the NYSDOH Sanitary Code Part 5.
+The contaminants that the village tests for include total coliform bacteria, inorganic compounds, nitrate, lead and copper, disinfection byproducts, synthetic organic compounds, radiologicals and principal organic compounds.
+The table presented below summarizes the test results for 2024 (contaminants tested for but not detected are not shown).
+Note that the state allows the village to test for some contaminants less frequently than once per year; these contaminants are known to exhibit stable concentrations that vary infrequently.
 Some of the data, though representative, is more than one year old.

 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Glens Falls District Office at (518) 793-3893.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Saratoga County Department of Health at (518) 584-7460.